 Whether catatonic schizophrenia or not, Henry’s illness seems to be heredity.
 His grandfather, Charles VI, suffered through extended bouts of insanity alternated with periods of lucidity, as well.
 Charles once murdered four of his own men before being tackled to the ground.
 Afterward, he slipped into a coma for two days.
 Unlike Henry, Charles suffered from physical symptoms, such as fever, hair loss, and loss of fingernails, but I wouldn’t let that rule out a heredity mental illness.
 A separate disease may have caused Charles’ physical symptoms.

-Andrea Cefalo is a Medieval fiction author and history blogger.
+Andrea Cefalo is a historical fiction novelist and history blogger.
 Her debut novel The Fairytale Keeper, was a quarter-finalist in Amazon’s 2013 Breakthrough Novel Contest.
-The sequel–The Countess’s Captive—was published earlier this year.
+The sequel–The Countess’s Captive—is now available.
 She is currently working on the third book in her series.

 Did you enjoy this article?
 Well, there’s more where that came from!
 Check out the archives or peruse the sidebar for a list of trending posts.
 To make sure you don’t miss out on my latest articles, follow this blog or sign up for the newsletter.